2019 FAACT Partners

 President & Chief Executive Officer

-Eleanor Garrow-Holding has worked, educated, and advocated in the food allergy community for 15 years.
-She was inspired to start this work after her son, Thomas, was diagnosed with life-threatening food allergies to tree nuts, peanut, wheat, and sesame; eosinophilic esophagitis (EoE) triggered by milk and wheat; asthma; and environmental allergies.
+Eleanor Garrow-Holding has worked, educated, and advocated in the food allergy community since 2004.
+She was inspired to start this work after her son, Thomas, was diagnosed with life-threatening food allergies to tree nuts, peanuts, wheat, and sesame; eosinophilic esophagitis (EoE) triggered by milk and wheat; asthma; and environmental allergies.
 In December 2015, Thomas had a food challenge with wheat and passed.
 He is no longer IgE-allergic to wheat.
 After a 3-month trial with wheat and another 3-month trial with milk (post wheat) in his diet and upper endoscopies, he has also outgrown the wheat and milk triggers for EoE and is in remission from EoE as of July 2016.
 As of October 2019, Thomas has now outgrown peanut, almond, sesame, and brazil nut and continues to avoid walnut, cashew, pecan, hazelnut, and pistachio.